Fall Departmental Orientation and MPA Socialization Seminar

 There are two computer labs that are solely for SPIA graduate students.
 One is in Baldwin Hall (BDAC), and the other is in Candler Hall (CDAC).
-You may obtain the entry code to BDAC from Kyle Bower in 204 Baldwin Hall.
+You may obtain the entry code to BDAC from Briana Campbell in 204 Baldwin Hall.
 The systems in each lab are different from the main UGA computer system.
 Contact Anoush Ebrahimi after you arrive at UGA to set up personal access to BDAC.

 Answers to many questions about UGA administrative details can be found on the UGA website: